kedio-labs/olaki/README.md

 ### Update submodules

+`npm run update-submodules`

 The `submodules` directory contains clones of some alternative OS project codebases.

-These can be updated to their respective `HEAD`s at once by running the command `npm run update-submodules`
+These can be updated to their respective `HEAD`s at once by running the command above.

 ### Lint + fix